-only the maximum degree of choice to all participants, but even the effectiveness and functionality appropriate to the new motivations and new services and quality of life demands, which are emerging.
+However, the Welfare State crisis and the planning that it requires, lead to an upheaval of the operative mechanisms of the economy, in order to assure not only the maximum degree of choice to all participants, but even the effectiveness and functionality appropriate to the new motivations and new services and quality of life demands, which are emerging (analysed in the Part I of this book).

-6. Social Bargaining, or Negotiation, as a Premise for Planning Efficiency
+4 Social Bargaining, or Negotiation, as a Premise for Planning Efficiency

-6.1 The Traditional Planning Operators
+4.1 The Traditional Planning Operators

-The plan - as we have said - has its own implementation-management stage.
-It is a question of who should supply and how to supply the goods and the services which the citizens and the community in general need, and which - in the scale of needs expressed (be it even with new methods of planning) - they have preferred.
+The plan - as we have said - has its own implementationmanagement stage.
+It is a question of who should supply and how to supply the goods and the services which the citizens and the community in general need, and which - in the scale of needs expressed (be it even with new methods of planning) they have preferred.